mahendraputra21/go-rest-api/README.md

-# Build a RESTful JSON API with GOlang
+# Build a RESTful JSON API with GO and PostgreSQL
 In this repository, we are creating an sample rest API that will allow customer to :
 * create and view brand and product
 * make transaction order